The other day I was taking a walk on the beach, and I saw someone intentionally leaving their footmarks in the sand. However, it didn’t last for long.

 #2.
 Sharp Observation

-If you are wondering how to create and keep on creating and making a difference then the simple lesson to take from the Greats, would be to learn to Observe Sharply.
+If you are wondering how to create and keep on creating and making a difference then the simple lesson to take from the masters would be to learn to Observe Sharply.

 Sharp Observation – The Art Mastered by the Greats!